Permify/permify/docs/versioned_docs/version-0.4.x/use-cases/rebac.md

 # Relationship Based Access Control

-Permify has designed and structured as a true [Relational Based Access Control(ReBAC)](https://www.permify.co/post/relational-based-access-control-models/) solution, so besides roles and attributes Permify also supports indirect permission granting through relationships.
+Permify has designed and structured as a true [Relationship Based Access Control(ReBAC)](https://permify.co/post/relationship-based-access-control-rebac/) solution, so besides roles and attributes Permify also supports indirect permission granting through relationships.

 Here are some common use cases where you can benefit from using ReBAC models in your Permify Schema.